 What message do you send to borrowers who wanted to responsibly pay down their student debt when you rescue all federal student loan borrowers but leave private student loan borrowers out of any relief package?

+A critic might ask what Congress could have done?
 It's simple: reimburse private companies for the interest just as they did for a host of other industries.